 The first step in choosing an online master’s in business law program is deciding on your specific goals.
 Most programs offer a core group of courses, such as contracts and torts.
 Additional courses comprise a specialization, such as labor law, international business law, corporate compliance, or health care compliance.
 Depending on your career path, you’ll want to choose which school and specialty will get you where you want to go.

-Remember, while a master’s degree in business law could be a good foundation for a corporate paralegal, you’ll still need a law degree to become a corporate attorney.
-Those with a law degree can pursue a master’s in business law or a master of law (LLM) in business law.
+Remember, while a master’s degree in business law could be a good foundation for a corporate career, you’ll still need a juris doctor (JD) degree to become a corporate attorney.
+A master’s in business law is typically offered as either a Master of Laws (LLM) or Master of Legal Studies (MLS) degree.
+LLM programs are designed for students who already have a JD, while MLS programs are open to applicants who only have a bachelor’s.

 Research schools and programs